anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 LCMPP {{RFC9483}} apply.

 Note that CMP messages are not encrypted.
-This may give eavesdroppers insight on which devices are bootstrapped in the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
+This may give eavesdroppers insight on which devices are bootstrapped into the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
 To prevent this, the underlying message transport channel can be encrypted,